 The first option would allow an external NFVO to orchestrate VNFs in the local NFVI (via the local VIM).
 This way, NFVO configuration and management would be carried out by an external partner.
 The second option allows access to a partner (via SSH) to the local NFV Component.
 This way a single NFVO is maintained, and metrics collection at the NFVO would be gathered more efficiently.
+In fact this second option is the one that IS adopted in e.g. SEMIoTICS' SARA health use case.
+Moreover, below in subsection 2.2.3, we show the functional tests that validate the access of external VPN users to the NFV testbed and its services.

-3.2.3 PERFORMANCE TEST AND KPI VALIDATION
+3.2.3 FUNCTIONAL TESTS, PERFORMANCE TESTS AND KPI VALIDATION